 Action # Title Description Total Funds Contributing 9 Director of Equity The District will have an Equity Director.
 The Equity Director is charged with assisting the Superintendent in the development and implementation of proactive diversity, equity, and inclusion initiatives to support the district plans.
 She is expected to engage classified and certificated staff, families, and students to build an inclusive environment in schools along with championing the importance and value of a diverse and inclusive environment for all who learn, work, and partner with the district.
-The Equity Director is also responsible for designing and implementing training initiatives on cultural competencies and other topics to increase awareness and to support the value of equity and inclusion and work collaboratively with District- level instructional leaders to support the use of culturally relevant pedagogy and practice. \$159,492.00 Yes 10 Designated English Language Development Language expectations: 150 min/week of explicit language development time for No 11 Designated English Language Development Provide every K-5 teacher a subscription to Reading A-Z and access to Grammar Gallery to supplement Designated English Language Development lessons.
+The Equity Director is also responsible for designing and implementing training initiatives on cultural competencies and other topics to increase awareness and to support the value of equity and inclusion and work collaboratively with District-level instructional leaders to support the use of culturally relevant pedagogy and practice. \$182,294.00 Yes 10 Designated English Language Development Maintain existing Designated English Language Development expectations: 150 min/week of explicit language development time for every student, clearly outlined on each school's schedule.
+Designated English Language Development instruction focuses on English Learners developing the language skills needed to learn content taught in English and develop academic proficiency. \$0.00 No 11 Designated English Language Development Provide every K-5 teacher a subscription to Reading A-Z and access to Grammar Gallery to supplement Designated English Language Development lessons.
 These subscriptions provide additional tools and materials teachers need to help students build their oral language, reading, and writing skills and achieve academic language proficiency. \$60,000.00 No 12 Designated English Language Development Audit site Designated English Language Development practices to identify strengths and areas of growth and compile best features and practices across the district.
 This audit will enable the district to improve Designated English Language Development instruction thus improving outcomes for English Language Learners. \$0.00 No